Advantech-EdgeSync-Containers/ACC-L2-02-Edge-AI-enabled-Container/README.md

 ## Overview

-The Advantech EPC-7300 L2-02 AI Development Container provides a comprehensive environment for building and deploying AI applications on NVIDIA Jetson Orin NX hardware.
+The  ACC-L2-02-Edge-AI-enabled-Container provides a comprehensive environment for building and deploying AI applications on NVIDIA Jetson hardware.
 This container features full hardware acceleration support, optimized AI frameworks, and industrial-grade reliability.

 ### Key Features